When Your Child Reaches Puberty: Answers to Common Questions

 My daughter is 15 and hasn’t started having periods.
 Should I be worried?

 Periods don’t start until all parts of a girl’s reproductive system have matured.
 In the U.S., girls generally start having their periods around age 12.
 But the normal range for girls to begin having periods is anytime between the ages of 8 and 16.
 Some children begin to develop later than most of their peers.
 Others begin to develop earlier.
 This is usually normal and not a problem.
-Your child’s healthcare provider can monitor your son or daughter’s maturation and watch for problems.
-So, be sure to bring your child in for a checkup at least once a year.
-If you have questions or concerns about your child’s growth and development, ask your child’s healthcare provider.
+Your child’s health care provider can monitor your son or daughter’s maturation and watch for problems.
+Bring your child in for regular well-child checkups.
+If you have questions or concerns about your child’s growth and development, ask your child’s health care provider.

 My child has become very moody.
 Is this normal?